nofatclips/codecademy-python/sets.md

 Now, it's obvious that if we have two different fiscal codes, they must belong to two different persons.
 Also, it's almost impossible that two persons have the same fiscal code.

-And that's exactly what a **hash value** is, a "digest" of the object that can be used to identify it and distinguish it from the others without the need to verify that each part of object X is equal (or not) to each part of object Y: you only compare the two hash values.
+And that's exactly what a **hash value** is: a "digest" of the object that can be used to identify it and distinguish it from the others.
+You don't need to verify that each part of object X is equal (or not) to each part of object Y: you just compare the two hash values.

     > "Guido von Rossum".__hash__()
     => 1036986244

-This property allows us, as we saw in
-[Week 14](http://www.codecademy.com/groups/python-fro-beginners/discussions/513db1703a03bbfc0b0006f2),
-to implement very (very very very) fast search algorithms.
+With a good formula for hash values, the occurrence of two different objects having the same hash (called "collision") is very unlikely.
+This property allows us, as we saw in [Week 14](http://www.codecademy.com/groups/python-fro-beginners/discussions/513db1703a03bbfc0b0006f2), to implement very (very very very) fast search algorithms.